-- a) Section 90.05(a) GLCA: sell or provide cannabis to a person intoxicated by liquor or a drug; - b) Section 90.05(b) GLCA: permit a person intoxicated by liquor or a drug to use cannabis; - c) Section 90.03(2)(3) GLCA: failure to ask for proof of age for those persons who appear to be under 25 years of age; - d) Section 90.03(1) GLCA: permit a minor to enter or be in the licensed premises; and (Added Feb 2019) - e) Section 90.04 GLCA: give or sell or permit a person to give or sell cannabis to a minor in a licensed premises.
-(Added Feb 2019) - 1.7.12 Industry workers whose SellSafe certification is placed into conditional status may continue working at a licensed premises, however, they are required to successfully complete SellSafe certification and pay all required fees within 30 days from the date of notification by AGLC.
-Failure to do so will cancel their SellSafe certification. - 1.7.13 Industry workers placed on conditional status may appeal the violation in writing to the Vice President, Regulatory Services Division, within 14 days of the date of notification by AGLC.
-The decision of the Vice President is final. - 1.7.14 Industry workers whose appeal of the violation is unsuccessful will have 30 days from the date of the appeal outcome to recertify. - 1.7.15 If an industry worker incurs three violations within a five-year period they will be ineligible for SellSafe certification for a minimum of 5 years. - 1.7.16 An industry worker's SellSafe certification will be immediately suspended if charged federally or provincially with the offence of giving, selling, or supplying cannabis to a minor. - 1.7.17 An industry worker whose SellSafe certification is suspended is not permitted to continue working at a licensed premises. - a) If found not guilty of the charges, the worker may reapply to AGLC for reinstatement of their SellSafe certification and their Qualified Cannabis Worker status; or - b) If found guilty of the charges, the worker's SellSafe certification will be cancelled and they will not be permitted to recertify or apply for Qualified Cannabis Worker status for a minimum of 5 years.
+- 1.7.12 An industry worker's certification will be placed into conditional status when an employee at a licensed premises is found to violate any of the following: - a) Section 90.05(a) GLCA: sell or provide cannabis to a person intoxicated by liquor or a drug; - b) Section 90.05(b) GLCA: permit a person intoxicated by liquor or a drug to use cannabis; - c) Section 90.03(2)(3) GLCA: failure to ask for proof of age for those persons who appear to be under 25 years of age; - d) Section 90.03(1) GLCA: permit a minor to enter or be in the licensed premises; and - e) Section 90.04 GLCA: give or sell or permit a person to give or sell cannabis to a minor in a licensed premises. - 1.7.13 Industry workers whose SellSafe certification is placed into conditional status may continue working at a licensed premises, however, they are required to successfully complete SellSafe certification and pay all required fees within 30 days from the date of notification by AGLC.
+Failure to do so will cancel their SellSafe certification. - 1.7.14 Industry workers placed on conditional status may appeal the violation in writing to the Vice President, Regulatory Services Division, within 14 days of the date of notification by AGLC.
+The decision of the Vice President is final. - 1.7.15 Industry workers whose appeal of the violation is unsuccessful will have 30 days from the date of the appeal outcome to recertify. - 1.7.16 If an industry worker incurs three violations within a five-year period they will be ineligible for SellSafe certification for a minimum of 5 years. - 1.7.17 An industry worker's SellSafe certification will be immediately suspended if charged federally or provincially with the offence of giving, selling, or supplying cannabis to a minor. - 1.7.18 An industry worker whose SellSafe certification is suspended is not permitted to continue working at a licensed premises.